pa11y/pa11y/README.md

 Migrating
 ---------

-If you're using pa11y 1.0 and wish to migrate to 2.0, we've written a [Migration Guide](MIGRATION.md) to help with that.
+If you're using pa11y 1.0 or 2.0 and wish to migrate to 3.0, we've written a [Migration Guide](MIGRATION.md) to help with that.

-It's recommended that you migrate to 2.0 as soon as possible, but [1.0 is still available on the 1.x branch][1.x].
-We'll be providing support for 1.0 for the forseeable future, but there will be no new feature development.
+It's recommended that you migrate to 3.0 as soon as possible, but we maintain branches for previous major versions.
+Each of these will be supported (critical bug fixes only) for 1 year from the next major version's released date:

+- [pa11y 2.0][2.x] (support ends 8th October 2016)
+- [pa11y 1.0][1.x] (support ends 8th June 2016)

+If you're opening issues related to these, please mention the version being used.

 License